 Research: "Systematic investigation or inquiry aimed at contributing to knowledge."*

-American public funds student research at six U.S. war colleges.
+Each year the American public funds student research at six U.S. war

 *Oxford English Dictionary (OED) 3.
 Oxford University Press.